Kern000/java-springboot-proj/coders-practice/notes.md

 Spring Data is collection of tools and framework tt tries to save on CRUD methods for data access.
 JPA - Java Persistence API is the standard approach to ORM in Java; Hibernate ORM implements Spring Data JPA;

 Spring Data JDBC focus on simplifying data access layer using plain JDBC rather than JPA

+Rest Client can be implemented in the spring framework - it is used to consume API endpoints/webservices provided by another application or service.
+=> under the web spring dependency;